 Venice lagoon with sandbanks and ghebi

 The environment of the lagoon is formed by a series of channels that run among velme, sandbars, islands and fishing valleys.
-The landscape varies depending on tides entering the lagoon twice a day by flooding lower lands and by exchanging and oxygening the inside water.
+The landscape varies depending on tides entering the lagoon twice a day by flooding lower lands and by exchanging and oxygenating the inside water.
 The average tidal excursion is about 70 centimeters.

 The sandbanks are flat land covered by small channels called “ghebi” and small lakes of brackish rainwater called “ciari”.
-During the twentieth century, most of existing barene have been destroyed causing serious damages to the ecosystem.
-In the last years, an artificial rebuilt has been tried in order to allow kentish plover, oystercatchers, fraticelli, mallard, black-winged stilts and common redshanks to nest.
+During the twentieth century, most existing barene have been destroyed causing serious damages to the ecosystem.
+In the last years, an artificial rebuilt has been tried in order to allow Kentish plover, oystercatchers, fraticelli, mallard, black-winged stilts and common redshanks to nest.

-Fishing valleys Venice lagoon
+Fishing valleys in the Venice lagoon

 The velme emerge with low tide, they are devoid of vegetation and made up of soft soils.
 The fishing valleys are special areas separated from the lagoon and opened up by dikes that protect the flow of the tides.
 Within them, there are pools of brackish water used for fish farming and hunting.

-Over time, human being had to struggle against the force of nature which threatened the lagoon by tides corrosion on the Adriatic coast and from alluvial deposits brought by rivers that damaged to bury it.
+Over time, human beings had to struggle against the force of nature which threatened the lagoon by tides corrosion on the Adriatic coast and from alluvial deposits brought by rivers that damaged to bury it.
 The Government of the Serenissima has always sought to put a remedy to these problems.
-In 1324, started the first works to divert the River Brenta which, at the time, led in front of Venice.
+In 1324, they started the first works to divert the River Brenta which, at the time, led in front of Venice.

 Subsequently, in 1431 and 1531, new works were done in order to bring the mouth to Chioggia.
-Another important deviation was the one of river Sile which flowed in front of Burano, and the river Piave.
-Embankment works have always been done such as: the construction of the embankments “murazzi” built in 1740 with large blocks of stone from Istria.
+Another important deviation was one of the river Sile which flowed in front of Burano and the river Piave.
+Embankment works have always been done such as the construction of the embankments “murazzi” built in 1740 with large blocks of stone from Istria.